 FTMI began at the University of Ottawa, Canada in 2007 when Professor Jeremy DeBeer introduced the concept to his “Digital Music and the Law” seminar students.
 Against the backdrop of rapidly declining music industry revenues, Professor DeBeer suggested this could be a potent response to the de-valuation of music in the age of file-sharing.

-Since then hundreds of thousands of music creators from Africa, Latin and South America, Asia, Europe and North America have also joined, motivated by the imperative to establish an, ethical, transparent and sustainable music value chain for all music rights holders and stakeholders.
+Since then hundreds of thousands of music creators from Africa, Latin and South America, Asia, Europe and North America have joined, motivated by establishing an ethical, transparent and sustainable music value chain for all music rights holders and stakeholders.

 The Fair Trade Music Study